Technology-Notes/mcrouter-wiki/List-of-Route-Handles.md

  * `exptime` (int)
    New TTL (in seconds) for requests.
  * `action` (optional, default is `set`)
    Valid options: `set` or `min`.
 If action is `set`, always uses new exptime.
-If action is `min`, uses new exptime only if it's lower than one specified in request.
+If action is `min`, uses new exptime only if it's lower than one specified in request, or the one specified in the request is 0.

 ### NullRoute
 Returns the default reply for each request right away.
 Default replies are: